-Services at Nitinat Lake include a small motel, restaurant, campsite, gas station and a food store operated by the Ditidaht First Nations.
-Camping facilities are available at the lake recreation site that is situated in a grove of giant spruce trees, there 53 campsites here.
+Services at Nitinat Lake include a small motel, restaurant, campsite, gas station, and a food store operated by the Ditidaht First Nations.
+Camping facilities are available at the lake recreation site that is situated in a grove of giant spruce trees, there are 53 campsites here.
 Drive through the village to reach this site.
-There is a boat launch about halfway down the lake, close to Doobah creek and the water only access knob point rec site campground.
+There is a boat launch about halfway down the lake, close to Doobah creek, and the water only access knob point rec site campground.

 The lake lies alongside the Nitinat mainline road, with road access from port Alberni and Bamfield on the Bamfield road and south Main.
 The lake can also be reached on Nitinat main and south main logging roads from the western end of Cowichan Lake, a 150-km drive from Victoria that takes 2 to 3 hours.

 There is some great fishing in both lake and Nitinat River, and in the lakes, rivers, and creeks that are in the area.
 The Nitinat River is a good river for fly-fishing.
 A small run of summer steelhead occurs in June and early July, with a run of winter steelhead in February, March, and early April.
 The lower section of the river and the mouth of the Nitinat are productive for cutthroat.